Geographical Society of Bonn

 Each year, seven to nine lectures are offered by specialist scientists on general and regional geographic as well as ethnological topics.
 In addition, the society organizes excursions for its members and interested guests and informs about offers of other geographic societies in Germany.

-Invitation to the lectures in the winter semester 2022/2023
+Invitation to the lectures in the summer semester 2024 "Climate change in the high mountains"

 The lectures of the series will take place in presence in the Alfred Philippson Lecture Hall of the Department of Geography University of Bonn.